Skip to Content

 Located near Praça da Figueira where Alfama ends and Mouraria begins, Zé dos Cornos feels local despite its prime location near Castelo São Jorge.
 The restaurant’s space is compact with communal seating at long tables and a rustic tasca decor.

 But the space’s simplicity doesn’t matter one iota.
-It’s a Lisbon institution.
+When it comes to Lisbon restaurants, it’s a local institution.

 Alheira at Tasca Ze dos Cornos in Lisbon